-Reviewing Header In-Field Settings - IDEALTM Series
+Reviewing Header In-Field Settings - IDEAL[TM] Series

-Once the auto header height control (AHHC) system is working correctly with your IDEALTM Series combine, you can finetune these AHHC settings to your liking.
+Once the auto header height control (AHHC) system is working correctly with your IDEAL[TM] Series combine, you can finetune these AHHC settings to your liking.

 Changes may have been made to the combine controls or the display since this document was published.
-Refer to the combine operator's manual for the most up-to-date information.
+For instructions, refer to the combine operator's manual for updated information.

-- 1. Touch HEADER icon (A) on the right side of the home page to view the following header group settings: - CURRENT POSITION of header (B). - SETPOINT cut-off position (C) (indicated by the red line) - HEADER symbol (D) touch this to adjust the set point cut-off position using the adjustment wheel on the right side of the Tyton terminal. - CUT HEIGHT for AHHC (E) fine-tune this setting with the header height set point control dial on the header control cluster. - HEADER WORKING WIDTH (F) - HEADER PITCH (G) - 2.
+- 1. To view the header group settings, touch HEADER icon (A) on the right side of the home page. - 2.
+The following information is displayed: - CURRENT POSITION of header (B). - SETPOINT cut-off position (C) (indicated by the red line) - HEADER symbol (D) touch this to adjust the set point cut-off position using the adjustment wheel on the right side of the Tyton terminal. - CUT HEIGHT for AHHC (E) fine-tune this setting with the header height set point control dial on the header control cluster. - HEADER WORKING WIDTH (F) - HEADER PITCH (G) - 3.
 Touching a field opens the on-screen keyboard so that the values can be adjusted.
 Enter the new value and touch the green check mark.